TanushreeShaw/PWA/README.md

 <h1>Progressive Web Application.</h1>

 <h5>A progressive web application (PWA) is a type of application software delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
-It is intended to work on any platform that uses a standards-compliant browser, including both desktop and mobile devices.</h5>
+It is intended to work on any platform that uses a standards-compliant browser, including both desktop and mobile devices.
+It is installable on your PC/Laptop.</h5>